Julia-Tempering/Pigeons.jl/docs/src/index.md

 Another use case is you may want to run more iterations of an analysis done in the past.
-For example, to do two extra rounds on the above PT algorithm run:
+For example, to do two extra *rounds* on the above PT algorithm run
+(a round is an iteration in the outer loop of our adaptive PT algorithm, see [Parallel Tempering (PT)](pt.html) for more details):

 ```@example example
 pt_from_checkpoint.inputs.n_rounds += 2